cedana/cedana/docs/configuration.md

 Cedana configuration lives in your home directory, specifically in `~/.cedana/config.json`.
 This file is automatically created the first time you use a Cedana command.
 You can also create it manually.

+You may also override the configuration using environment variables.
+The environment variables are prefixed with `CEDANA_` and are in uppercase.
+For example, `Metrics.ASR` can be set with `CEDANA_METRICS_ASR`.
+Similarly, `Connection.URL` can be set with `CEDANA_CONNECTION_URL`, or its alias `CEDANA_URL`.

 <a name="Config"></a>
 ### [Config](<https://github.com/cedana/cedana/blob/main/pkg/config/types.go#L10-L36>)